lindenb/jvarkit/docs/WesCnvSvg.md

       Default: none
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -p, -percentile, --percentile
+      How to compute the percentil of a region
+      Default: AVERAGE
+      Possible Values: [MIN, MAX, MEDIAN, AVERAGE, RANDOM, SUM]
   * -R, --ref
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary